libaohang/CNN-NumPy/README.md

 # Convolutional Neural Network with Pure Numpy Implementation
 <br>

-## Description
+## Description and Purpose
-A convolutional neural network with all layers implemented using only Numpy<br>
+__A convolutional neural network with all layers implemented using only Numpy__ <br>
+I wanted to develop a clearer understanding of how convolution layers process data, so I decided to implement each component of it using Numpy without built-in layers from libraries
 <br>

 ## Classifying MNIST and CIFAR-10 Datasets